ml-opensource/Playbook/ci/bitrise-complete-guide-cloud-signing.md

 This is a simple Bitrise app setup guide that makes use of Apple cloud signing.
 This allows us to simplify the setup tremendously.

 ## How does cloud signing work?
 Cloud signing means the code signing files are managed on Apple servers.
 You do not need to set them up locally or use Fastlane Match.
-The code signing files are fetched from Apple servers and you just need an Apple dev account with sufficient access rights (Admin or Developer with access to certificates).
+The code signing files are fetched from Apple servers and you just need an Apple dev account with sufficient access rights (Admin or Developer with access to certificates - including cloud certificates).

 Cloud code signing makes use of the `xcodebuild` command which is also used internally in the Bitrise archiving step.
 You need these 3 things to create a code signed .ipa file using this command:
 - xarchive of your app - initial archive.
 Before the proper code signing files are fetched from Apple, this archive is created and signed using a development certificate.
 Later it is resigned using the proper code signing files.